Skip to content

 FAQs

 Consists of NOT assisting person who is HELPLESS and in MANIFEST AND SERIOUS DANGER, being able to do so WITHOUT RISK to self or third parties.
 Also crime NOT to request others' help (not call 112).
 Protects basic human solidarity.
-Penalty: prison 3 to 12 months or fine.
+Penalty: fine of 3 to 12 months.

 Generally NO. Warning emergency services IMMEDIATELY and EFFECTIVELY considered 'requesting others' help', which fulfills legal duty if NOT trained to intervene directly.
 If don't know first aid, calling 112 sufficient (except immediate vital risk you can avoid without risk).